socketstream/socketstream-0.4/README.md

 For those who have built on top of 0.4, I recommend using the current version of SocketStream instead.

-If anyone has any other queries or concerns, please contact at at paul@socketstream.com
+If anyone has any other queries or concerns, please contact me at paul@socketstream.com

 Paul Jensen
 19th January 2014